Posted On March 4, 2019

 Or a supply chain partner who couldn’t provide the visibility you expected?

 A sudden increase in complexity in your supply chain due to natural disasters inherently requires an emergency response.
 However, the complexity created by a lack of visibility and customs delays can be planned for.

 (That said, Ram International recently assisted a client in getting a shipment of bananas out of the Philippines prior to Typhoon Mangkhut making landfall in 2018.)

 Need to create a strategy to mitigate the impact of a shortened last mile?

-Contact Flat World Supply Chain.
+Contact Flat World Global Solutions.
 Our team of supply chain experts provides one of the easiest, most cost-effective and dependable freight solutions in the industry.

 Need to get a shipment through an unexpected delay in customs?